COBA-NIH/i2kconference/index.md

 The event is called “Halfway to I2K” since it falls between I2K 2024, held at Human Technopole in Milan, and our soon-to-be-announced 2026 event.
 The intention is for the community to meet every 2 years in-person, with a virtual component every year, either Virtual I2K the year of the in-person, or “Halfway to I2K” on the years in-between the in-person meetings.

 Want to see more about what I2K is all about?
 Check out the tutorials from previous events on our [YouTube channel](https://www.youtube.com/@I2KConference)!
+Our [2025 playlist](https://www.youtube.com/playlist?list=PLdA9Vgd1gxTaNwGJHTMOUU_efVOq0C8jq) is now available.

 If you have questions please contact us at i2kconference@gmail.com